What’s the Best Temperature to Set Your Thermostat to in the Summer?

 When the heat waves of summer begin to roll in, you want a comfortable space to provide cooling relief.
 In order to keep your energy bill in check, it may take some trial and error before deciding the best temperature to set your thermostat in the summer.
 The U.S. Department of Energy (DOE) says in order to be energy-efficient while cooling your home appropriately, set the air conditioner to 78 degrees.

 While the DOE’s recommended indoor temperature may be where efficiency meets effective cooling, the proper thermostat setting isn’t one size fits all.
-If a 78-degree home in the summer months is too warm for your family, there are several ways to keep your energy bill in check while still relaxing comfortably with an American Standard® Heating and Air Conditioning unit.
+If a 78° home in the summer months is too warm for your family, there are several ways to keep your energy bill in check while still relaxing comfortably with an American Standard air conditioner or heat pump.

 Best indoor temp for summer

 Start small.
-If shifting your thermostat to 78 degrees would be a major change, start with a one-to-two-degree increase.
-For example, if your indoor temperature is typically set to 73 degrees, modify the setting to 74 or 75 degrees.
-You’ll save up to 3% on your cooling costs for each degree above 72 you increase your indoor temperature.
+If shifting your thermostat to 78° would be a major change, start with a one-to-two-degree increase.
+For example, if your indoor temperature is typically set to 73°, modify the setting to 74 or 75°.
+You’ll save up to 3% on your cooling costs for each degree above 72° you increase your indoor temperature.

 Reducing your cooling cost is important, but you also want to create a space you can enjoy.
 If you remain comfortable with a one or two-degree increase, continue to bump up the setting until you notice a difference.
 Then, implement some of these simple summertime energy-saving tips to naturally cool your home.